52 TUNNEL ROAD.

 Maz Marek Nusl

-It’s a late evening and the TV is on in the background, really serving as background noise; at least up until ‘Abandoned Engineering’ peaks my interest.
+It’s a late evening and the TV is on in the background, mostly serving as background noise; at least up until ‘Abandoned Engineering’ peaks my interest.
 The show starts with a typical narrator enthusiastically introducing The 52 Tunnel Road.
 I’ve never heard of if but with a name like that, and after watching a couple of minutes of dramatic footage, I’m hooked.
 It’s not long before I’m online trying to work out how I can explore this for myself.

 Duration: Weekend with 1 day for the hike.